QuKunLab/APEC/Updates.md

+**Updates on 2019-04-27**

+    We corrected the error on line 388 of subroutines.py

 **Updates on 2019-04-25**

-    We corrected the error on line 181 of cluster_byAccesson.py.
+    We corrected the error on line 123 of cluster_byAccesson.py.

 **Updates on 2019-04-21**